jevinevans/Game/changelogs/2023/2023_10_15 - Stats Integration.md

 ---------------------------

 - Modifiers
+  - Change "adds" to "base" and "mults" to "percentage" (big change, but better clarity) [!!!!!!!!!!]
+    - Needs to be #1 in the next set of tasks after issue is created
   - improve random mod generation process
   - temporary for combat needs (will just be used on stats and can be removed when combat complete)
   - Create add, subtrack, and comparisions